Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Mach Van Quang shared with us the process of getting to where he is today.

 Recalling that difficult time, Mr. Quang pondered and continued: “Not discouraged, I researched the habits of squid, found out the cause and made my own seawater filter to remove residue and impurities, keeping only clean water to incubate squid eggs.
 When the eggs hatched into tiny ones like toothpicks, I started feeding them live foods such as artemia, post-larvae shrimp...
-These are foods with high nutritional content, used as live food for crustaceans in the larval stage.
-Thanks to improved techniques and farming methods, after 2 months from incubation, the first batch of squid fry gave birth to healthy fry”.
-While telling the story, Mr. Quang could not hide the joy in his eyes that were marked by time.
-After many failures, he successfully incubated squid fry and sold them to fishermen in areas specializing in squid farming such as Cam Ranh, Phu Yen , Binh Dinh...
-During that time, he both abandoned the breed and went to the rafts to instruct people on commercial squid farming techniques.
+These are foods with high nutritional content, used as live food for larval crustaceans.
+Thanks to improved techniques and farming methods, after 2 months of incubation, the first batch of squid seeds gave birth to healthy ones.”
+As he spoke, Mr. Quang could not hide his joy in his eyes marked by time.
+After many failures, he successfully incubated squid seeds and sold them to fishermen in areas specializing in squid farming such as Cam Ranh, Phu Yen , Binh Dinh...
+At that time, he both abandoned the seeds and went to the rafts to instruct people on commercial squid farming techniques.

 Mr. Quang successfully incubated squid eggs after many failures.